Simulating Hard Attention Using Soft Attention: Introduction

 A central element of transformers \citep{vaswani2017attention} is \emph{attention}, in which each position computes a weighted average of values from all unmasked positions.
 In standard attention, which we call \emph{soft} attention, the attention weights are computed by the $\softmax$ function and cannot be exactly $0$ (unless there is masking) or exactly $1$ (unless there is only one position).
 This is appropriate in applications like machine translation \citep{bahdanau2015neural}, where attention models the often fuzzy relationship of target words to source words.
 But there is a tension between soft attention and discrete tasks like integer arithmetic, algebra, logical reasoning, finite automata, Turing machines, and computer programs.
 Researchers trying to show that transformers can solve such tasks have often turned to other definitions of attention.

-\Citet{hahn-2020-theoretical} defined what is now called \emph{unique-hard attention}, in which all attention is on a single position attaining the maximum attention score, and zero attention is paid to all other positions. \Citet{angluin2023masked} proved that unique-hard attention transformers ($\UHAT$s) with no position information besides masking recognize exactly the star-free languages, and equivalences for other variants as well.
-They also proved that $\UHAT$s can solve the multi-query associative recall task \citep{friedman2023learning}.
-But since star-free languages are rather restricted, these results suggest that $\UHAT$s may be less expressive than standard soft-attention transformers ($\SMAT$s).
-Perhaps surprisingly, it has not been shown previously that $\UHAT$s can be simulated by $\SMAT$s.
-(For other results on unique-hard attention, see \cref{sec:unique_hard}.)
+\Citet{hahn-2020-theoretical} defined what is now called \emph{unique-hard attention}, in which all attention is on a single position attaining the maximum attention score, and zero attention is paid to all other positions. \Citet{angluin2023masked} proved that unique-hard attention transformers ($\UHAT$s) with no position information besides masking recognize exactly the \emph{star-free regular languages}, and equivalences for other variants as well.
+Although this means that $\UHAT$s can solve some interesting problems like the multi-query associative recall task \citep{friedman2023learning}, the star-free regular languages are a rather restricted class, so one might expect that $\UHAT$s are less expressive than standard soft-attention transformers ($\SMAT$s).
+But, perhaps surprisingly, it has not been shown previously that $\UHAT$s can be simulated by $\SMAT$s.

-\Citet{pérez2019turingcompletenessmodernneural}, to prove that transformers with chain-of-thought are Turing-complete, introduced what is now called \emph{average-hard attention} or \emph{saturated attention}: given a score vector, equal attention is paid to each position in which the maximum attention score is attained, and zero attention is paid to all other positions.
+\Citet{pérez2019turingcompletenessmodernneural}, to prove that transformers with chain-of-thought are Turing-complete, introduced what is now called \emph{average-hard attention} (or \emph{saturated attention}): given a score vector, equal attention is paid to each position in which the maximum attention score is attained, and zero attention is paid to all other positions.
 Average-hard attention transformers ($\AHAT$s) have been constructed to solve a variety of discrete tasks: matching parentheses \citep{yao2023selfattentionnetworksprocessbounded}, simulating an $n$-gram model \citep{svete-cotterell-2024-transformers}, simulating linear temporal logic with counting terms \citep{barcelo2023logical}, simulating the programming language S-RASP \citep{strobl2024transformers}, and others.
 For many of these tasks, no construction using soft attention is known.
-These results raise the question of whether $\AHAT$s could be \emph{more} expressive than $\SMAT$s.
-(For other results on average-hard attention, see \cref{sec:average_hard}, and for other alternatives to $\softmax$, see \cref{sec:softmax_alternatives}.)

-One approach to constructing $\SMAT$s for discrete tasks has been to give a hard attention construction and then to use soft attention to approximate it \citep{liu2023exposing,sanford2024transformersparallelcomputationlogarithmic}.
-In this paper, we contribute new results that help to answer the question: \emph{Under what general conditions can soft attention simulate hard attention?}